LucianoLaratelli/laratel.li/resources/blog/mu4e_doom_emacs.md

 ---
 title: "Setting up mu4e with iCloud custom domains with Doom Emacs on Arch Linux"
+author: ["Luciano Laratelli"]

-date: 2022-04-18T20:31:00-04:00
+date: 2022-04-18T20:32:00-07:00
+draft: false
 ---

 Here's how I set up `mu4e` with Doom Emacs on Arch Linux for my custom domain hosted on iCloud.
 I'm using `mbsync`, `mu`, and `msmpt`.
 I originally went with a systemd timer as detailed in the first two sections as recommended in the [Arch wiki](https://wiki.archlinux.org/title/isync#Calling_mbsync_automatically), but `mu4e` actually has a built-in functionality to deal with this for us.
-Note that what I've written here is the *minimum* I needed to do to actually sync, send, and read emails from `emacs`.
+Note that what I've written here is the _minimum_ I needed to do to actually sync, send, and read emails from `emacs`.
 There's a lot more you can do.

-# Configuration files
+## Configuration files

 In `init.el`, under `:email`